NoraLoose/energy_cycles/README.md

 4) `compute_3d_wind_work.ipynb`

 Notebooks 0) - 4) use the NeverWorld2 data stored on NCAR's shared file system GLADE.
-Users without access to GLADE can find the same data at https://doi.org/10.26024/f130-ev71.
+Users without access to GLADE can find the same data [here](https://www.earthsystemgrid.org/dataset/ucar.cgd.nw2.mom6.nw2_0.03125deg_N15_baseline_hmix20.html) (doi: https://doi.org/10.26024/f130-ev71).

 The directory *python_scripts* has python script versions of 1) and 2) that can be submitted as batch jobs (see directory *submission_scripts*).